Licio Gelli: Early life

 Gelli was born in Pistoia, Tuscany.
 During the 1930s, Gelli, when he was still a seventeen-year-old student in a Liceo Classico high school in Pistoia, was expelled from all schools in Italy and left as a volunteer to fight in Spain with the Fascist Brigades that supported Generalissimo Franco.
-It was in the fighting of Malaga that his older brother Raffaello died.
+It was in the fighting of Malaga that his brother Raffaello died.
 The youngest recruit in his contingent, he was decorated by Franco himself.

 Gelli also volunteered for the Blackshirts expeditionary forces sent by Mussolini in support of Francisco Franco's rebellion in the Spanish Civil War.
-He served as liaison officer between the Italian government and Nazi Germany. and participated in the Italian Social Republic with Giorgio Almirante, founder of the neofascist Italian Social Movement (MSI).
+He served as liaison officer between the Italian government and Nazi Germany, and participated in the Italian Social Republic with Giorgio Almirante, founder of the neofascist Italian Social Movement (MSI).

 After a sales job with the Italian mattress factory Permaflex, Gelli founded his own textile and importing company.